samruddhi2003/resume-screener/README.md

-# Smart Resume Screening System
+# Smart Resume Screening AI Agent

-A web app that compares resumes against a job description and tells you how well each candidate matches — with a score, matched skills, missing skills, and an AI chat to answer your questions.
+A web app that screens resumes against a job description using an AI agent — giving each candidate a match score, skill analysis, AI summary, and a chat interface with conversation memory.

 ---